whettenr/gen-conf-exp/README.md

 - With classifying between multiple authors the Random Forest classifier and  Adaboost classifier performed much better than the multinomial classifier.
 There was not a clear better model between the Random Forest and Adaboost classifiers.
 Depending on the parameters chosen, the random state, and authors chosen, the one would preform better than the other.
 - All of the models performed fairly well, but they all showed the trend that when trying to classify between multiple authors performance decreased.

-To answer the original question, overall, the speakers at General Conference are unique enough to be able to classify fairly well between them. The performance of the classification depends on the speakers, the number of speakers, and the model.
+To answer the original question, overall, the speakers at General Conference are unique enough to be able to classify fairly well between them.
+The performance of the classification depends on the speakers, the number of speakers, and the model.
 I was very impressed to see that these classifiers could also predict the author of a talk that did not come from general conference.
 This shows that there is possibly an underlying unique style of writing or word a choice between the leaders of the church of Jesus Christ of latter-day Saints.

 ## Further Exploration